Skip to content

 Cross-pollinate

-We visited Hierapolis as part of this guided day trip from Antalya that also included Pamukkale—a pairing that makes sense geographically and atmospherically.
-Both sites offer a portal into geological marvels and classical ruins.
 But Hierapolis, perched above the cotton-white travertines, held its own distinct spell.
 Wide, golden fields.
 Crumbling colonnades.
 Shadowy amphitheaters.
 Snake coils carved in stone.
 Paragliders drifting slowly overhead.

 A city of sacred breath

-Founded in the 2nd century BCE by the Attalid kings of Pergamon, Hierapolis was always a city of contradiction—part spa town, part necropolis.
+Founded in the 2nd century BCE by the Attalid kings of Pergamon, Hierapolis was always a city of contradiction, part spa town, part necropolis.
 A place of both healing and death.
 It grew rich from its hot springs, which still bubble through the earth, and gained spiritual power through the Plutonium, a cave that ancient priests believed to be an entrance to the underworld.

 The Romans later expanded the city, building grand theaters, temples, and bathhouses.
-An earthquake in 60 CE devastated the city—but Hierapolis was rebuilt, again and again.
-Today, what’s left are the stones: long roads, fractured altars, theatrical façades, and the dry echo of wind.
+An earthquake in 60 CE devastated the city, but Hierapolis was rebuilt, again and again.
+Today, what’s left are the stones, long roads, fractured altars, theatrical façades, and the dry echo of wind.

 The theater at Hierapolis is the most visually intact structure, and it rises unexpectedly from the hills.
-Built into the slope, it would’ve once seated more than 12,000 spectators for performances and imperial ceremonies.
+Built into the slope, it would have once seated more than 12,000 spectators for performances and imperial ceremonies.
 From the top rows, the views reach beyond the stage into the hazy sweep of the Menderes Valley.

 Two visitors, one holding a cat, sit among the stone seats of the ancient amphitheater at Hierapolis, with dramatic ruins and distant countryside in the background